Sick of the cheap gas station-flavored garbage that they sell on supermarket shelves?

 You have no control over how the beans are made and distributed, but you can have a massive impact on your end result based on how you choose to make your coffee.

-Truth is, most people don’t know how to make good coffee from home.
-Most people just flip a switch after dropping in water, a filter, and some grounds, and call it a day.
+The truth is, most people don’t know how to make good coffee from home.
+Most people just flip a switch after dropping in water, a filter, and some grounds and call it a day.

 That’s not coffee.
 Brewing gourmet beans in this manner is like slapping coffee bean farmers in the face, because it’s tarnishing the final product.

-Coffee should never exceed 200° F, and it should never be brewed beneath 190° F, or you under extract the beans.
-Do you even know what temperature your drip style coffee pot is brewing at?
+Coffee should never exceed 200°F, and it should never be brewed beneath 190° F, or you should underextract the beans.
+Do you even know what temperature your drip-style coffee pot is brewing at?

 This is how you make gourmet coffee the right way.